 Estimates and judgments for Private Portfolio Investments and Related Party Loan, Derivatives and Guarantees are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
 The company utilizes valuation personnel from Helios to assist with the valuation of its investment portfolio.
 Detailed valuations are performed for those financial instruments that are priced internally, while external pricing received from independent pricing service providers are evaluated by the company for reasonableness.
-The company does not use independent valuation experts to determine the fair value of its Private Portfolio Investments and related party derivatives, guarantees and loans.
 The company's Chief Financial Officer oversees the valuation function and regularly reviews valuation processes and results, including at each quarterly reporting period.
 Significant valuation matters, particularly those requiring extensive judgment, are communicated to the company's Valuation Committee.
 The Valuation Committee consists of members who are knowledgeable and experienced in the fair value techniques for the Portfolio Investments held by the company.
 The Valuation Committee provides administration and oversight of the company's valuation policies and procedures and is responsible for reviewing and approving the valuation results every quarter.

 Transfers between fair value hierarchy levels are considered effective from the beginning of the reporting period in which the transfer is identified.
-During the first three months of 2023 and 2022 there were no transfers of financial instruments between Level 1 and Level 2 and there were no transfers of financial instruments into or out of Level 3 as a result of changes in the observability of valuation inputs.
-The changes in fair value of the company's Private Portfolio Investments (classified as Level 3) are disclosed in note 5.
+During the first six months of 2022 there were no transfers of financial instruments between Level 1 and Level 2 and there were no transfers of financial instruments into or out of Level 3 as a result of changes in the observability of valuation inputs.
+During the first six months of 2023, as a result of transferring the company's investment in Other Common Shares to Seven Rivers, the company's investment in Other Common Shares was transferred out of Level 1.
+The company's investment in Seven Rivers was classified as Level 2.
+The changes in fair value of the company's Private Portfolio Investments (classified as Level 2 and 3) are disclosed in note 5.

-The tables that follow describe the valuation technique and significant unobservable inputs and illustrates the potential impact on net earnings (loss) of various combinations of changes in unobservable inputs in the company's internal valuation model for its financial instruments classified as Level 3 at March 31, 2023.
+The tables that follow describe the valuation technique and significant unobservable inputs and illustrates the potential impact on net earnings (loss) of various combinations of changes in unobservable inputs in the company's internal valuation model for its financial instruments classified as Level 3 at June 30, 2023.
 The analysis assumes quarterly variations within a reasonably possible range determined by the company based on analysis of the return on various equity indices, management's knowledge of the applicable equity markets and the potential impact of changes in interest rates.
 The reasonably possible ranges of discount rates reflect increased market volatility due to the rising inflation, elevated oil and commodity prices, and interest rate hikes.
 The range also reflects the additional uncertainty in determining recoverability, market multiples and the discounted cash flows for assessing the fair values of Private Portfolio Investments and related party derivatives and guarantees.